profphillips/ubuntuSetupScripts2024/README.md

+# DO NOT USE AS THIS IS CURRENTLY UNDER DEVELOPMENT!
 # Virtual Box and AWS Setup
 Various scripts to ease setup of Virtual Box or AWS EC2 Ubuntu 22.04 servers for CS classroom, student, or home developer use.